linkedin/css-blocks/rfcs/rfc-ember-integration-v2.md

 ### Resolving runtime styles

-There are three steps required to resolve the runtime styles of from CSS Blocks into optimized CSS classes:
+There are four steps required to resolve the runtime styles of from CSS Blocks into optimized CSS classes:

+1. **Evaluate Current Style** &mdash; Converts the helper invocation arguments into references to the element's current runtime styles.
-1. **Concrete Block Resolution** &mdash; Resolves references to a block's style interface into the blocks that are specified at runtime.
+2. **Concrete Block Resolution** &mdash; Resolves references to a block's style interface into the blocks that are specified at runtime.
-2. **Resolving Implied Styles** and Style Requirements &mdash; Resolves the styles that are specified into the styles that are implied by the specified styles.
+3. **Resolving Implied Styles** and Style Requirements &mdash; Resolves the styles that are specified into the styles that are implied by the specified styles.
-3. **Optimization Transformation** &mdash; Transforms styles from the styles specified by the input CSS into the styles emitted by OptiCSS.
+4. **Optimization Transformation** &mdash; Transforms styles from the styles specified by the input CSS into the styles emitted by OptiCSS.

+#### Evaluate Current Style

+The arguments to the helper are a stack of values.
+Once the stack is processed, the authored runtime style of the element is known.

+The meaning of the helper invocation arguments is specified above in the section "Design for Rewrite Helper Invocations".

+The first section uses block IDs to look up blocks and, if a runtime block is passed, get the concrete style view of the interface block.
+Once processed there is an array with length `numBlocks`, where each element is an array of GlobalStyleIndex values.

+The style definitions are then processed by popping two values off the stack for each style definition. these are indexes into the two-dimensional array that we created in the previous paragraph.
+We accumulate these values into an array that represents possible styles that might apply to this element.

+The remaining arguments specify the conditions that result in the styles being selected to be part of our current state.
+The description of the conditions above should be sufficient to properly determine the current styles from the stack.

+It is recommended that we represent the current styles with a `Set` for the best performance.

 #### Concrete Block Resolution